 Our crowdfunded model

-Thanks to the support of our members, The Sprawl can pay our writers, photographers and illustrators fairly and competitively for their work.
+Our members cover two-thirds of our annual budget.
+Thanks to them, The Sprawl can pay our contributors fairly and competitively for their work.

 The Sprawl is a member of the National NewsMedia Council, a voluntary self-regulatory organization that deals with ethical and journalistic practices in gathering and reporting the news (see mediacouncil.ca for more information).